serverlessworkflow/specification/specification.md

 Errors can be defined via the states `onErrors` property.
 It is an array of ['error'](#Error-Definition) definitions.

-Each error definition should have a unique `name` property.
-There can be only one error definition which has the `name` property set to the wildcard character `*`.
+Each error definition should have a unique `error` property.
+There can be only one error definition which has the `error` property set to the wildcard character `*`.

 The order of error definitions within `onErrors` does not matter.

-If there is an error definition with the name property set to the wildcard character `*`, it can mean either "all errors", if it is the only error definition defined, or it can mean "all other errors", in the case where other error definitions are defined.
+If there is an error definition with the `error` property set to the wildcard character `*`, it can mean either "all errors", if it is the only error definition defined, or it can mean "all other errors", in the case where other error definitions are defined.